Important Facts

 This is again a tricky situation because you wish to show enthusiasm for this job but at the same time you do not wish to tell them that there is no other company you have applied to as this will give them even more leverage than they already have.

-However, you can stress on how this particular company is the best fit among all and that you are really looking forward to it.
+However, you can stress how this particular company is the best fit among all and that you are really looking forward to it.

 You should not make the mistake of dodging this question with a generalized answer because trust me, the recruiter genuinely wants to know your USP.
 Your answer must give the recruiters a reason to hire you over the other candidates.
 However, your USP must be relevant to the job role you are applying for.

 For instance, you being particularly good at a sport will not help you get a job in the IT sector.
 You must come up with something that will help you get an edge over others in competition.
-You can focus on just one or two qualities and elaborating them with evidence would be really great.
+You can focus on just one or two qualities and elaborating them with evidence would be great.

 Do not get confused by the tone of this question.
-It is in fact good if your interviewer is asking you this question.
+It is good if your interviewer is asking you this question.
 This shows that the interviewer is interested in you and might be considering you for the role.

 To answer this question, you can speak about some of your positive traits or a hobby outside of work.
 You can play well by somehow connecting them to your job role.
 You can even tell a story or describe an incident that can reveal a little more about your personality and experiences.

-To be able to answer this question, you should read the job description carefully and understand what is the work that the employer expects you to do.
-You can do a thorough research on what kind of projects the company takes over and the accordingly you can guess a project that you think you might get to work on when you get the job.
+To be able to answer this question, you should read the job description carefully and understand what the work that the employer expects you to do.
+You can do thorough research on what kind of projects the company takes over and accordingly you can guess a project that you think you might get to work on when you get the job.

-You could be wrong, but that is OK because the recruiters are not looking for the right answer here but they just want to see if you are actually serious, excited, and motivated about the job or not.
+You could be wrong, but that is OK because the recruiters are not looking for the right answer here they just want to see if you are actually serious, excited, and motivated about the job or not.
 So, just answer anything you can guess from the research you have done.

-Explore Some Popular Trending Article on Tech
+Explore Some Popular Trending Articles on Tech |

 After you are done with the research, give the hiring manager a number that is above your expectations because they will surely negotiate on whatever you suggest.
 The key here is to not settle below your expected value.